morphovar/ltm-src/content/posts/Obsolete Technology/wood-gas-cars.md

 consumption of a woodmobile is around 1.5 times higher than the energy consumption of a similar car powered by gasoline (including the energy lost during the pre-heating of the system and the extra weight of the machinery).

 If the energy required to mine, transport and refine oil is also taken into account, however, then wood gas is at least as efficient as gasoline.
 And, of course, wood is a renewable fuel.
 Gasoline is not.

-The advantages of wood gas cars

 The greatest advantage of producer gas vehicles is that an accessible and renewable fuel can be used directly without any previous treatment.